ssilverman/QNEthernet/README.md

 * `setDNSServerIP(dnsServerIP)`: Sets the DNS server IP address.
 Note that the equivalent Arduino function is `setDnsServerIP(dnsServerIP)`.
 * `setHostname(hostname)`: Sets the DHCP client hostname.
 The empty string will set the hostname to nothing.
-To use something other than the default, call this before calling `begin`.
+To use something other than the default at system start, call this before calling `begin`.
 * `waitForLocalIP(timeout)`: Waits for the specified timeout (milliseconds) for the system to have a local IP address.
 This is useful when waiting for a DHCP-assigned address.
 Returns whether the system obtained an address within